 You can more information on The Adoption Movement Book at: www.theadoptionmovement.com

-Esmeralda is the author of "The Adoption Movement: Saving Souls through Jesus Christ" which involves the spiritual adoption of anyone who touches your heart.
-She is also a social media expert and blogger and co-owner of Dolls from Heaven, Editor in Chief of My Catholic Family Magazine.
+Esmeralda is the author of "The Power of Spiritual Adoption" which involves the spiritual adoption of anyone who touches your heart.
+She is also a social media expert and blogger and co-owner of Dolls from Heaven, and Ultimate Decade Rosaries.